FredPont/FileFootprintLister/Readme.md

 - edit the config/path.csv file
 - enter one directory path to scan, per line (no header in this table)
 - start the software

+# Key characteristics
+- unlimited number of directory path
+- md5 sum calculation
+- TSV output with 2 columns signatures and path
+- statically compiled (written in Go), nothing to install